stephherbers/OldPortfolio/README.md

-Welcome to my graphic design portfolio!
+Welcome to my Graphic Design portfolio!

 The images within this repositiory are some of the work I have done as a Graphic Designer for the Music Department at Carleton College.